cta-standards/R4WG20-QoE-Metrics/README.md

 of by CTA staff prior to the document ballot process.

 For assistance, please contact R4 WG20 manager Mark Levine <mlevine@CTA.tech>.

+To all those that have already provided comments to our Public versions, thank you.
+We have added a "Working Draft" which is now the latest version of the document.
+Please refer to this version when making further comments.